zsoltcsengeri/PK-Work/README.md

 Please note that this database contains only dummy data for testing and demonstration purposes.
 It's always recommended to secure your database credentials and not expose them publicly in a real-world project scenario.

 ## License
-This project is open source and available under the [MIT License](docs/LICENSE).
+This project is open source and available under the [LICENSE](docs/LICENSE).